kubermatic/docs/content/kubeone/master/using_kubeone/static_workers.md

 date = 2020-04-15T12:00:00+02:00
 +++

-Starting with version `v1.0.0`, KubeOne Added support for provisioning Kubernetes clusters with static worker nodes.
+Starting with version `v1.0.0` (currently unreleased, need to build from master) , KubeOne Added support for provisioning Kubernetes clusters with static worker nodes.

 This is useful in cases where the infrastructure provider is not supported by [machine-controller][1].
 In this case, it's possible to disable machine-controller deployment and use the static worker nodes provided by the infrastructure provider.